luangjokaj/wordpressify/README.md

 # 6. External Libraries

-Including external JavaScript libraries is as simple as installing the npm script and include it in the **gulpfile.js**
+Including external JavaScript libraries is as simple as installing the npm script and including it in the **gulpfile.js**

 ```javascript
 /* -------------------------------------------------------------------------------------------------